AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

     ![](assets/email_designer_structure_components.png)

-    Select the **[!UICONTROL n:n column]** component to define the number of columns of your choice (between 3 and 10).
+1. You can select the **[!UICONTROL n:n column]** component to define the number of columns of your choice (between 3 and 10).
 You can also define the width of each column by moving the arrows at the bottom of each column.

    >[!NOTE]
    >
    >Each column size cannot be under 10% of the total width of the structure component.
 You cannot remove a column that is not empty.

-1. From the **[!UICONTROL Components]** section, drag and drop as many elements as you need into one or more structure components.
+1. From the **[!UICONTROL Components]** section, drag and drop as many elements as you need into one or more structures.
 [Learn more about content components](content-components.md)

 1. Each component can be further customized using the **[!UICONTROL Settings]** or **[!UICONTROL Style]** tabs on the right.
 For example, you can change the text style, padding or margin of each component.
 [Learn more about alignment and padding](alignment-and-padding.md)